Your 2026 Digital E-Commerce Marketing Guide — 7 Tactics to Drive Sales

 They’re irritating sometimes, but impossible to ignore.
 SMS lands right in the customer’s inbox, while push notifications pop up on their screen like, “Hey, remember me?”

 And the truth is — they’re actually useful for customers.
-They remind people about offers, abandoned carts, or updates at the exact moment they need it.
+They remind people about offers, abandoned carts, or updates at the exact moment they need them.
 To make them work, use special e-commerce marketing tools like:

 They’re helpful for scheduling messages, personalising content, and tracking results.